 - Host families vary in size.
 Examples of host families include one older adult and a pet, a large family with parents and children, or a young couple.

-- All meals may or may not be provided by the host family.
-See the provider websites above for more information.
+- Some meals are provided by the host family.
+See the provider website above for more information.

 - Most homestays are within a 20-minute to one-hour commute to ASU using public transportation.
 Host families do not provide transportation